Prediction of Cross-Fitness for Adaptive Evolution to Different Environmental Conditions: Consequence of Phenotypic Dimensional Reduction: Introduction

-If cellular states moved throughout the entire high-dimensional space during adaptive evolution to various stress environments, changes in phenotype (i.e., cellular state) in response to different stress environments would not be correlated, and predictions of cross-resistance would not be possible.
+If cellular states moved throughout the entire high-dimensional space during adaptive evolution to various stress environments, changes in phenotype (i.e., cellular state) in response to different stress environments would not be correlated, and predictions of cross-resistance by the environmental response would not be possible.
 However, such predictions may be possible if transcriptome changes due to adaptive evolution are restricted to a relatively low-dimensional subspace.
-Is there general support for such low-dimensional reduction in adaptive changes to cellular states?
+Is there general support for a such low-dimensional reduction in adaptive changes to cellular states?

-Several recent experiments have suggested that changes in cellular state in response to environmental stresses are constrained in low-dimensional space \cite{Horinouchi2010,Carroll2013,Keren2013,Kaneko2015PRX,Horinouchi2015b,Stolovicki2011a}.
+Several recent experiments have suggested that changes in cellular state in response to environmental stresses are constrained in low-dimensional space \cite{horinouchi2010transcriptome,carroll2013evolution,keren2013promoters,kaneko2015universal,horinouchi2015phenotypic,stolovicki2011collective}.
 Changes in the transcriptome of \textit{E. coli} across various stress environments were found to be strongly correlated.
 Horinouchi et al. also showed that transcriptomic changes in independent evolutionary lineages converge along the common principal component (PC) space in the adaptive evolution of \textit{E. coli} under ethanol stress.
 These results suggest that phenotypic changes in the adaptation and evolution of cells in response to environmental stress occur within a low-dimensional space.

 How are phenotypic changes constrained to a low-dimensional space?
-By simulating a catalytic chemical reaction network model with thousands of components, it was found that high-dimensional concentration changes in response to environmental or mutational changes are constrained to a common low-dimensional space as a result of evolution to increase the fitness \cite{Furusawa2015,Furusawa2018,Sato2020}.
+By simulating a catalytic chemical reaction network model with thousands of components, it was found that high-dimensional concentration changes in response to environmental or mutational changes are constrained to a common low-dimensional space as a result of evolution to increase the fitness \cite{furusawa2015global,furusawa2018formation,sato2020evolutionary}.
 This constraint is then formulated in terms of dynamical systems theory as a separation of a few slow eigenmodes for the relaxation dynamics of the rate equation representing the cellular state changes.